Stanley Black & Decker Inc. (SWK) Shares Up Despite Recent Market Volatility

 Robert W. Baird gave a rating of “Neutral” to SWK, setting the target price at $80 in the report published on October 28th of the previous year.

-Volatility was left at 3.62%, however, over the last 30 days, the volatility rate increased by 3.18%, as shares surge +1.21% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.60% upper at present.
+Volatility was left at 3.60%, however, over the last 30 days, the volatility rate increased by 3.21%, as shares sank -6.23% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +12.02% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SWK starting from Walburger Corbin, who sale 5,248 shares at the price of $80.80 back on Nov 10.
-After this action, Walburger Corbin now owns 17,993 shares of Stanley Black & Decker Inc., valued at $424,044 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SWK starting from Link Janet, who sale 2,581 shares at the price of $85.73 back on Feb 28.
+After this action, Link Janet now owns 36,352 shares of Stanley Black & Decker Inc., valued at $221,282 using the latest closing price.

-MANNING ROBERT J, the Director of Stanley Black & Decker Inc., purchase 30,000 shares at $85.50 during a trade that took place back on Sep 08, which means that MANNING ROBERT J is holding 30,000 shares at $2,565,000 based on the most recent closing price.
+Walburger Corbin, the Interim CFO of Stanley Black & Decker Inc., sale 5,248 shares at $80.80 during a trade that took place back on Nov 10, which means that Walburger Corbin is holding 17,993 shares at $424,044 based on the most recent closing price.

 Stock Fundamentals for SWK